Scale invariance vs conformal invariance: Holography

-In reference \cite{Myers:2010tj}\cite{Myers:2010xs} they generalize the construction including $\mathcal{O}(R^3)$ corrections and obtain the same conclusion.
+In reference \cite{Myers:2010tj}\cite{Myers:2010xs} they generalize the above discussions by further including $\mathcal{O}(R^3)$ corrections and obtain the same conclusion.
 There are some restricted parameter regions in which the holographic renormalization group flow allows the monotonically decreasing holographic $c$-function $a_d(r)$.
 The parameter regions are interpreted as the combination of Weyl terms that do not change the holographic renormalization group equations, and quasi topological terms that avoid the ghost modes in holographic renormalization group flows.
 Some other classes of higher derivative gravities (e.g. $f(R)$ gravity) have been studied in \cite{Liu:2010xc}\cite{Liu:2011iia}.
 In most of these examples, the decoupling between matter and the gravity sector is assumed, and it would be very interesting to see if we can generalize the discussion when the matter and gravity couple with each other through various curvature corrected terms because the notion of the energy-condition is very much obscured.
 Presumably, the unitarity of the total system must become important in the holographic realization of the generalized $c$-theorem.

-Let us move on to our interest in the holographic equivalence between scale invariance and conformal invariance \cite{Nakayama:2010wx}.
+Let us move on to our interest in the holographic enhancement from scale invariance to conformal invariance \cite{Nakayama:2010wx}.
 Once the holographic $c$-theorem is established, the argument in the last section can be naturally generalized.
 At the scale invariant fixed point, the metric must take the form of the AdS space-time.
-The higher derivative corrections do not affect the conclusion that the energy-momentum tensor $T^{t}_{\ t} - T^{r}_{\ r}$ must vanish for scale invariance.
+This do argument did not require any knowledge of the gravity equations of motion, but only the full $d+1$ dimensional diffeomorphism was assumed.
+As for the dynamics, the higher derivative corrections do not affect the conclusion that the energy-momentum tensor $T^{t}_{\ t} - T^{r}_{\ r}$ must vanish for scale invariance because the AdS space-time is maximally symmetric.
 We postulate that this occurs if and only if the matter shows a trivial field configuration (a.k.a strict null energy-condition with higher derivative corrections), then the conformal invariance follows.

 Of course, as long as we use the same matter action, the requirement of the strict null energy-condition is no different than in the Einstein theory.
 As long as we postulate the separation of the matter and gravity, the leading order unitarity is governed by the same strict null energy condition, and we cannot relax it.
 The importance of the no-ghost mode is slightly indirect.
 The ghost mode in the radial direction would allow non-trivial (non-AdS) holographic renormalization group solution even if the matter saturates the null energy condition, which seems pathological, meaning that the effective matter metric responsible to the radial flow is singular.